MarcinKozak/DatabaseMigrator/README.md

 ### Features

 - Defining source and target database connection.
-- Allows to change target table name and columns.
+- Allows to change target table name and columns as well.
 - Transforms data for each processing rows.

 ### Installation